2021 Belgian Grand Prix: Championship standings before the race

 Following the 2021 Hungarian Grand Prix one month earlier, Lewis Hamilton led the Drivers' Championship by 8 points from Max Verstappen.
 Lando Norris, Valtteri Bottas and Sergio Pérez were third, fourth and fifth, respectively.
 Mercedes led the Constructors' Championship by 12 points from Red Bull Racing.
 Scuderia Ferrari were third and McLaren fourth, each with 163 points (140 points behind Mercedes).

 Entrants

 The drivers and teams were the same as the season entry list with no additional stand-in drivers for the race.
+The entry list contained five former winners of the Belgian Grand Prix, these being Lewis Hamilton (with wins in 2010, 2015, 2017 and 2020), Kimi Räikkönen (with wins in 2004, 2005, 2007 and 2009), Sebastian Vettel (with wins in 2011, 2013 and 2018), Charles Leclerc (who won in 2019) and Daniel Ricciardo (who won in 2014) for whom this race was also a 200th Grand Prix start.

 Tyre choices

 Sole tyre supplier Pirelli allocated the C2, C3, and C4 compounds of tyre to be used in the race.

 Penalties

 After causing collisions at the previous race, Valtteri Bottas and Lance Stroll each received a five-place grid penalty for the Grand Prix.

 Practice

 Free practice 1 took place on 27 August at 11:30 CEST and ended without major incident.
 Yuki Tsunoda and Kimi Räikkönen spun at La Source in separate incidents.
 Räikkönen also hit the inside pit wall, ending his session.
 Charles Leclerc ran wide at turn 7, but was able to recover without incident.
 The Mercedes of Valtteri Bottas was fastest, followed by Red Bull Racing's Max Verstappen, and Scuderia AlphaTauri's Pierre Gasly.
 Championship leader Lewis Hamilton finished in 18th, after his lap was impeded by a slow Nicholas Latifi.

 Free practice 2 took place at 15:00 CEST on the same day.
 The session was interrupted by two incidents, both resulting in red flags.
 First, Leclerc lost control over the rear end on the exit of Les Combes and crashed into the wall, ending his session.
 Verstappen had an incident at Malmedy, also losing control of the rear and hitting the wall.
 Esteban Ocon also spun, but was able to recover and return to the pits.
 Verstappen finished fastest, with Bottas in second and Hamilton in third.

 Free practice 3 took place on 28 August at 12:00 CEST.
 The final practice session ended with no major incidents, but saw many drivers sliding off the track.
 Bottas, Nikita Mazepin, George Russell, Sebastian Vettel, and Carlos Sainz Jr. all went off during FP3.
-Raikkonen finished his session early when his brakes failed—he managed to recover to the pits but didn't come back out.
+Räikkönen finished his session early when his brakes failed—he managed to recover to the pits but didn't come back out.
 Gasly also spun.
-The Red Bulls took first and second, with Verstappen beating teammate Sergio Pérez, while Hamilton finished third.
+The Red Bulls took first and second, with Verstappen beating teammate Pérez, while Hamilton finished third.